Category: Permits

 Any new or modified source that emits or has the potential to emit a “significant” amount of any pollutant located in a nonattainment or maintenance area is subject to the offset requirements.
 These offsets are required to ensure reasonable progress toward attainment of the applicable NAAQS.
 Emission Reduction Credits (ERCs) are “bankable” if they are…

+Listed below are the definitions of air quality permitting source size categories.
 Emissions specified here are controlled emissions.
 The emissions resulting from the application of best available control technology (BACT) or lowest achievable emission rate (LAER).
 Major Source A general Definition.
-A source with potential to emit at least 100 tons per year (70 tons in Salt Lake PM2.5 non-attainment area) of any pollutant.
-See Utah Air…
+A source with potential to emit at least 100 tons per year (70 tons…

 • Air Quality Permitting

-The Permitting Branch is responsible for issuing permits to commercial and industrial pollution sources in Utah.
-A New Source Review Approval Order (AO) is required if emissions of criteria pollutants are five tons per year or greater, or hazardous air pollutant (HAP) emissions are greater than 500 pounds per year for an individual HAP or…
+The Air Quality Permitting Branch is responsible for issuing permits to commercial and industrial pollution sources in Utah.
+A New Source Review Approval Order (AO) is required if emissions of criteria pollutants are five tons per year or greater, or hazardous air pollutant (HAP) emissions are greater than 500 pounds per year for an individual…

 • Drinking Water Permitting

 Water systems serving 25 or more people for more than 60-days yearly, or having 15 or more residential connections year-round, are subject to Utah Public Drinking Water Rules and must obtain a permit known as an approval.
-General Plan Approval Process Process Overview Systems developing their own water supply must meet state standards by submitting…
+Process Overview Systems developing their own water supply must meet state standards by submitting proof of adequate water…

-Related Links Businesses considering establishing or expanding facilities in Utah may use DEQ’s pre-design process to assist with obtaining environmental permits quickly and efficiently.
+Businesses considering establishing or expanding facilities in Utah may use DEQ’s environmental pre-design meeting process to assist with obtaining environmental permits quickly and efficiently.
 The processing of permit applications can take between 21 and 180 days, depending upon the permit(s) required.
 Complex and large-scale project may require additional review time.
 DEQ will arrange a meeting…

 • New Public Water Systems

-New Public Drinking Water System Application Complete the new Public Water System Information Form and submit it to the Division of Drinking Water.
+New Public Water System Onboarding Complete the new Public Water System Information Form and submit it to the Division of Drinking Water.
 Constructing a New Industrial or Commercial Facility There are likely other environmental concerns besides the construction of a new water supply.
 You may need to address, for instance, industrial waste disposal.
-If…
+If it…

 • Water Hauling Approval